ReeceHumphreys/kesspy/docs/source/index.rst

 * Determine the relative velocity of each debris fragment.

-Additionally, *python-sbm* is used to power ODAP (Orbital Debris Analysis with Python) which is a larger package that includes propagations, data analysis, and orbit visualization.
+Additionally, *kesspy* is used to power ODAP (Orbital Debris Analysis with Python) which is a larger package that includes propagations, data analysis, and orbit visualization.
 This package serves as a stand-alone version of the NASA Breakup Model in the scenario that you do not want the additional tools provided by ODAP.

-.. admonition:: Note - python-sbm is in development!
+.. admonition:: Note - kesspy is in development!

-   *python-sbm* is currently under development.
+   *kesspy* is currently under development.
 As a result, the API may change, and some functionality may not work as expected.
 As such, until version 1.0, this package should be considered pre-release.
 Please feel free to create an issue on the GitHub page with any issues or questions!

 .. note::
-   :doc:`python-sbm is licensed under the MIT license <license>`.
+   :doc:`kesspy is licensed under the MIT license <license>`.

 .. [#johnson] `NASA's new breakup model of evolve 4.0 <https://www.sciencedirect.com/science/article/abs/pii/S0273117701004239>`_